dnsimple/dnsimple-support/content/articles/account-payment-history.markdown

 ---

-It is possible to view your payment history and retry failed invoices manually in DNSimple
+It is possible to view your payment history and retry failed invoices manually in DNSimple.

 ## View Account Payment History {#viewing}